 Retired special agent delivers powerful message at Travel Security Seminar

-The International Programs office recently hosted a fireside chat at Harding featuring Bruce Tully, retired special agent from the U.S. Department of State Diplomatic Security Service and the U.S. Secret Service.
+The International Programs office hosted a fireside chat at Harding featuring Bruce Tully, retired special agent from the U.S. Department of State Diplomatic Security Service and the U.S. Secret Service.
 A few dozen Harding students and faculty enrolled in upcoming international programs attended the evening and heard him speak on personal security and travel safety.
 Mr. Tully currently serves as our international security consultant and is an expert in counter terrorism, personal security and anti-crime operations.

 These three episodes document that evening: